 - Release criteria

-During his/her program, the extern will make weekly PowerPoint presentations to staff, guests, and other students as part of Grand Rounds.
-The presentations must reflect skills acquired during the externship and provide meaningful application of those skills to species treated by Cape Wildlife Center.
+Each extern will conduct weekly research projects to enhance the skills acquired during the externship and demonstrate meaningful application of those skills to species treated by Cape Wildlife Center.

 In addition meeting all the requirements above, externs must sign a waiver and release of liability.
 International externs are solely responsible for obtaining any required visas.